pftaylor61/ocws-newsbox/README.md

 # ocws-newsbox
 The idea behind this plugin is to create little newsboxes that can be inserted into any page or post.
 These are particularly useful on the Front Page of a website, enabling the user to change a news announcement, without re-editing the whole page.

+## Shortcode
+The shortcode should look like this.

+[newsbox nbid='172']

+## Version 0.2
+Some adjustments made to the styling.
+However, I still cannot get the columns to work.

 ## Version 0.1
 I have got most of the plugin to work.
 In fact, all the important bits work.
 The custom post type for the newsboxes works.
 They are easy to edit.
 The shortcode works.